|ERA-MarineBiotech third Joint Call for Proposals: “Metagenomic approaches for valorization from the marine environment”||Choose|

-The BIOTEK2021 programme has been established as part of the implementation of the Goverment's national strategy for biotechnology (in Norwegian only).
+The BIOTEK2021 programme has been established as part of the implementation of the Government’s National Strategy for Biotechnology.
 The strategy identifies biotechnology as an enabling technology that is vital to the development of the agricultural, marine, industrial and health sectors.

 - biotechnology and society;